Cloud Native architecture

 The system responds in a timely manner if at all possible.
 Responsiveness is the cornerstone of usability and utility.
 In a reactive world, not providing a response to users when needed and not providing any response at all are one and the same.
 In a responsive system problems can be identified quickly and fixed effectively.
 Responsive systems focus on providing rapid and consistent response times, establishing reliable upper bounds so they deliver a consistent quality of service.
 This consistency in system responsiveness builds end user confidence and better error handling.

 A resilient system stays responsive in the face of failure.
-When failures occur, they are contained within each component.
+The key to resilience lies in containment and isolation: ensuring that issues within one component do not cascade and compromise the entire system.
 This can be achieved by isolating components from each other and ensuring that parts of the system can fail and recover without compromising the system as a whole.
 Resilience can be achieved by various strategies such as replication, containment, isolation and delegation.

-• Delegation: In the case of an issue in a component, control can be transferred to another similar component running in a completely different context.
+- Delegation: In the event of a component issue, control or responsibility can be seamlessly transferred to another similar component, often running in a distinct, isolated context.

 Reactive systems are responsive under varying workload.
 Reactive Systems can react to changes in the input rate by increasing or decreasing the resources allocated to service these inputs.
 This implies designs that have no contention points or central bottlenecks, resulting in the ability to shard or replicate components and distribute inputs among them.
 Reactive Systems support predictive, as well as Reactive, scaling algorithms by providing relevant live performance measures.